track

 Chemically ketamine has a variety of actions.
 It’s a dissociative analgesic, sedative, stimulant, and antidepressant.
 It affects glutamate, serotonin, dopamine, opioid, acetylcholine, GABA, cannabinoid systems, and more.

-Ketamine is also often labeled a “psychedelic” because it produces a non-ordinary state of consciousness (NOSC) due to its dissociative effects.
+Ketamine therapy benefits are plentiful, it’s also often labeled a “psychedelic” because it produces a non-ordinary state of consciousness (NOSC) due to its dissociative effects.
 However, it should not be coupled with the classic psychedelics — psilocybin, mescaline, LSD, and DMT (the active compound in ayahuasca).
 It is chemically and experientially quite distinct from these compounds.

 Ketamine is likely not helpful for individuals with recent manic episodes, or psychotic disorders like schizophrenia, and it should be used very cautiously in patients with high addictive potential.
 Ketamine treatment should be considered on a case-by-case basis by a qualified health professional.
 Ketamine can raise blood pressure while it’s in your system, and long-term use can cause bladder issues.